dbindel/cam-handbook/handbook.md

 There is no tuition charged if a student enrolls in research over the summer (June-August).
 However, the student is responsible for tuition if they enroll in a class and are expecting to receive a residency unit.
-CAM is not able to guarantee summer funding, though most students receive summer funding as a GRA or TA depending on faculty support.
+CAM is not able to guarantee summer funding, though many students receive summer funding as a GRA or TA depending on faculty support.
+Many CAM students also take advantage of the summer period to pursue internships in industry, national labs, or elsewhere.

 ## Conference and travel grants